-c) Lava North Portage UTM - 7V 666650/ 6670100 (NAD 27)
+c) Lava North Portage - UTM 8V 666650 / 6670100 (NAD 27)

 The Lava North Portage is a high-risk area for surprise encounters.
-Bear sign such as tracks, scats and diggings are common in this area.
+Bear signs such as tracks, scat and diggings are common in this area.
 Be aware that visibility is poor, noise from the river can be loud and the wind is frequently blowing upstream.
 All of these factors greatly reduce a bear's ability to avoid you.